ferasboulala/Robot_Project/README.md

   0. Connect your RPi to wifi and make sure you can remotely ``` ssh```  and VNC into it.
   1. Transfer all the files of the repository to a folder in your RPi with FileZila or ``` $ git clone https://github.com/ferasboulala/Robot_Project.git``` ;
   2. Connect all the hardware together.
 You should refer to ``` Robot.py```  to know where to connect the GPIOs.
 Mount the Ultrasonic Sensor on top of the servo.
-We assume a general knowledge of how to power up everything (i.e. not connecting directly the 7.4V battery to the RPi but using voltage regulators instead, making sure the voltage regulators can give enough current without melting, etc.)
+Genera knowledge of how to power up everything is presumed (i.e. not connecting directly the 7.4V battery to the RPi but using voltage regulators instead, making sure the voltage regulators can give enough current without melting, etc.)
   3. Open ``` Robot.py```  with ``` Python 3 (IDLE)```  and press F5;
   4. Follow the instructions on screen.